lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 - `LSP6KeyManager`: deploy a `UniversalProfile` + `KeyManager`, with the Universal Profile address linked to the Key Manager.

-- `LSP6KeyManagerInit`: deploy + initialize (= lock) both a `UniversalProfileInit` + `KeyManagerInit`, as base contracts (**NB:** the Key Manager will be initialized with reference to `address(0)`).
+- `LSP6KeyManagerInit`: deploy at deterministic address + initialize (= lock) both a `UniversalProfileInit` + `KeyManagerInit`, as base contracts (**NB:** the Key Manager will be initialized with reference to `address(0)`).

-- `LSP1UniversalReceiverDelegateUP`: deploy a Universal Receiver Delegate contract that can be used to register assets and vaults received by a Universal Profile.
+- `LSP1UniversalReceiverDelegateUP`: deploy at deterministic address a Universal Receiver Delegate contract that can be used to register assets and vaults received by a Universal Profile.

-- `LSP1UniversalReceiverDelegateVault`: deploy a Universal Receiver Delegate contract that can be used to register assets received by a LSP9Vault.
+- `LSP1UniversalReceiverDelegateVault`: deploy at deterministic address a Universal Receiver Delegate contract that can be used to register assets received by a LSP9Vault.

 - `LSP7Mintable`: deploy a `LSP7Mintable` contract (Token), using the deployer address as the owner and allowing this deployer address to then mint tokens.
 The `isNFT_` parameter is set to `false`, making the token divisible.

 - `LSP8Mintable`: deploy a `LSP7Mintable` contract (NFT), using the deployer address as the owner and allowing this deployer address to then mint tokens.

-- `LSP7MintableInit`: deploy + initialize (= lock) a `LSP7MintableInit` contract (Token), that can be used as implementation behind proxy.
+- `LSP7MintableInit`: deploy at deterministic address + initialize (= lock) a `LSP7MintableInit` contract (Token), that can be used as implementation behind proxy.
 The base contract is deployed with the `isNonDivisible_` parameter set to `false`, making the implementation token divisible.

-- `LSP8MintableInit`: deploy + initialize (= lock) a `LSP8MintableInit` contract, that can be used as implementation behind proxy.
+- `LSP8MintableInit`: deploy at deterministic address + initialize (= lock) a `LSP8MintableInit` contract, that can be used as implementation behind proxy.

 - `LSP9Vault`: deploy a `LSP9Vault` contract with the deployer as the owner.

-- `LSP9VaultInit`: deploy + initialize (= lock) a `LSP9VaultInit` contract that can be used as implementation behind proxy.
+- `LSP9VaultInit`: deploy at deterministic address + initialize (= lock) a `LSP9VaultInit` contract that can be used as implementation behind proxy.

 - `standard`: deploy the 4 standard contract above.

-- `base`: deploy the 4 base contract above (for proxy use)
+- `base`: deploy the 4 base contract above (for proxy use) at deterministic addresses.

+> **Note:** all the contracts marked as `base` or `Init` are deployed at deterministic addresses, so that they can be used as implementation behind proxies.
+If the contract is already deployed on the network, the address where the contract exists already will be returned.
+> Moreover, **these contracts use `bytes32(0)` as their `salt` to deploy with CREATE2.**

 &nbsp;